locomotivemtl/locomotive-boilerplate/docs/development.md

 will contain a [`loconfig.example.json`](../loconfig.example.json) file.

 > 💡 The boilerplate's default example customizes the development server
-> with a custom SSL certificate.
+> to use a custom SSL certificate.

 That file can be copied to `loconfig.local.json` and customized to suit your local environment.